kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 1. It can decline the interception of the eviction request and wait for the pod to be intercepted by another interceptor or evicted by the eviction request controller.
 2. It can do nothing and wait for the pod to be intercepted by another interceptor or evicted by the eviction request controller.
-This is discouraged because it is slower than a simply declining the interception.
+This is discouraged because it is slower (see `.spec.heartbeatDeadlineSeconds`) than a simply declining the interception.
 3. It can start the eviction logic and periodically respond to the eviction request intent to signal that the eviction request is in progress and not stuck.
 The eviction logic is at the discretion of the interceptor and can take many forms: